leslie-martinez/Factorial-Project-Front/README.md

 - Timeline displaying the average rating per period
 - Period editable with a dropdown in the toolbar
 - Timeline indicators clickable to view the details of the rating records for the clicked average value
+- Timeline indicator highlighted for the current time inthe selected period

 ## Getting Started